PavanRangani/docs/docs/prd/investments-views/capital-calls-and-distributions.md

         - For `Stock Distribution` type activity, if an activity has an Investment company, shows that the company name otherwise shows `-`.
     - Overdue
         - Applicable only for the `Open` & `All` tabs.
         - It won't be shown when no overdue amount available.
-It is applicable only when the `Overdue` amount or shares are available in the Open tub.
+It is applicable only when the `Overdue` amount or shares are available in the Open tab.
         - It shows the `Capital Call` amount or `Cash Distribution` amount or `Value` of all activity whose due date is passed.
     - This Week
         - Applicable only for the `Open` & `All` tabs.
-        - It shows the `Capital Call` amount or `Cash Distribution` amount or `Stock Distribution` of all approved activity whose due date fall This Week and its due date is greater than or equal to current day.
+        - It shows the `Capital Call` amount or `Cash Distribution` amount or `Stock Distribution` of all approved or draft activity whose due date falls This Week and whose due date is greater than or equal to the current day.
     - Next Week
         - Applicable only for the `Open` & `All` tabs.
-        - It shows the `Capital Call` amount or `Cash Distribution` amount or `Stock Distribution` of all approved activity whose due date fall Next Week.
+        - It shows the `Capital Call` amount or `Cash Distribution` amount or `Stock Distribution` of all approved or draft activity whose due date falls Next Week.
     - Future
         - Applicable only for the `Open` & `All` tabs.
-        - It shows the `Capital Call` amount or `Cash Distribution` amount or `Stock Distribution` of all approved activity whose due date is more than Next Week.
+        - It shows the `Capital Call` amount or `Cash Distribution` amount or `Stock Distribution` of all approved or draft activity whose due date is more than Next Week.
     - Amount
         - Applicable only for the `Completed` & `All` tabs.
         - It shows the total amount of the `Capital Call` or `Cash Distribution` and total shares of `Stock Distribution`.